Photo by Nicole L. Galinson | NLG Photo

 Her paintings often depict dance, poetry, fashion or performance, and her sculptures evoke the motion and curvilinear essence of the body captured in movement.

 Paswaters’ “Living Sculpture” transforms the “Painted model” into the “work of art” and functions as installation and performance alongside canvas, showcasing the artist’s creative process.

 “Color and light flow between the figure and the surrounding realms in my work,” she explains.
 “To me, there exists no separation.
 The figure’s energy field radiates into air, the environment, and beyond our bodies.”

-The artist’s painted canvas, sculpture, ceramic, photography, collage, combined objects, works on paper, and poetry interplay with the artist’s personalized signature surfaces.
-The artists’ creations have recently expanded into unique haute couture and accessories.
+The artist’s painted canvas, sculpture, ceramics, photography, collage, combined objects, works on paper, and poetry interplay with her personalized signature surfaces.
+The range of creations now include unique haute couture and accessories.

 Paswaters’ artwork is represented and exhibited by galleries nationally and internationally.

 “When I create, there is no separation of the truth from each breath in my life.
 I feel the creative is the highest energy, which transcends through my brush, my hand, my vision.
 The medium is the powerful conduit to convey and communicate the emotion of the work.
 It is an ability beyond my consciousness, and therefore a practice, indeed a ‘way of life’ that continually expands and grows in its reach.

 ”The Creative, to me, feels as though I can reach in to the body with my eyes! …while expanding that energy to the surrounding space.